-C. Follow up of prior year recommendations - continued
+C. Follow up of prior year recommendations continued

-Assessment Issue and risk previously communicated Update on actions taken to address the issue Sevington capital payments: Auditor update 2022/23: KCC are releasing payments to suppliers without obtaining signed certificates of completion.
-Prior year recommendation: No issues identified from testing carried out in the current year.
-The total spend on Sevington was not material for 2022/23.
+Issue and risk previously communicated

+Update on actions taken to address the issue

+Sevington capital payments:

+KCC are releasing payments to suppliers without obtaining signed certificates of completion.

+Prior year recommendation:

 KCC should obtain and retain evidence of a signed certificate of completion prior to releasing payments to the contractor.
 This is to ensure key contractual risks are being effectively managed.

-Prior year management response A completion certificate is not appropriate for these works as they are on-going.
+Prior year management response

+A completion certificate is not appropriate for these works as they are on-going.
 The assurance that the works have been completed to the required specification was provided through a verification process.

 KCC Project Manager received monthly applications, and these were verified before an order was raised in the system (WAMS).
 The order was approved by the Director before it was committed.
 The contractor then issued an application which was checked against the approved application and payment was arranged.
 The payment was approved by the Director and Corporate Director.
 In addition to this process, consultants were employed by DfT to review all applications and payments so that DfT were satisfied and in turn Defra satisfied also.

 Once final payment has been approved, a completion certificate will be issued.

 As recommended, the Council's internal audit service will review the wider control environment relating to the project management including the arrangements to identify and mitigate conflicts of interest.